MicrosoftDocs/Advertising-docs/BingAds/reporting-service/reportaggregation.md

 ---
-title: ReportAggregation Value Set ms.service: bing-ads-reporting-service ms.topic: article
+title: ReportAggregation Value Set - Reporting ms.service: bing-ads-reporting-service ms.topic: article
 author: eric-urban
 ms.author: eur
 description: Defines the aggregation values that you can use for a report.
 ---
-# ReportAggregation Value Set
+# ReportAggregation Value Set - Reporting
 Defines the aggregation values that you can use for a report.

 ## Syntax